Prisms and Prismatic Cohomology: The characteristic case: the Hodge-Tate and crystalline comparisons

 \begin{remark} We will often apply the theorem when $R=\tilde{R}\otimes_{A/p} A/I$ for some smooth $A/p$-algebra $\tilde{R}$.
 In that case $R^{(1)}$ is the pullback of $\tilde{R}$ under $\phi$, and the base change compatibility of prismatic cohomology (Corollary~\ref{BaseChangePrismCoh}, reproduced as part of Corollary~\ref{HodgeTateCharp} below) translates the theorem into

 \end{remark}

-\begin{proof} We first give the proof when $I=(p)$, and then reduce to this case.
+\begin{proof} We first give the proof when $I=(p)$, and then reduce to this case. \\

 {\em The $I=(p)$ case.} For $I=(p)$, let us first recall a Cech-Alexander style construction of crystalline cohomology that closely mirrors by Construction~\ref{PrismaticFunctorialCC}.
 Consider an $A$-algebra surjection $B_0 \to R$ where $B_0$ is the $p$-completion of a polynomial $A$-algebra.
 Let $J_0 = \ker(B_0 \to R)$, and let $B$ be the free $p$-complete $\delta$-$A$-algebra on $B_0$.
 Let $R' = B/J_0B$, so $R \to R'$ is the ind-smooth map of $A/p$-algebras obtained via base change from the $p$-completely ind-smooth map $B_0 \to B$ of $p$-complete $A$-algebras.
-Write $D_0$ (resp. $D$) for the $p$-completed PD-envelope of the ideal $J_0 \subset B$ (resp. $J_0B \subset B$).
+Write $D_0$ (resp. $D$) for the $p$-completed PD-envelope of the ideal $J_0 \subset B_0$ (resp. $J_0B \subset B$).
 Thus, we have a diagram

-Both the small squares on the right are pushout squares, and the vertical maps on the small square on the bottom right are PD-thickenings.
-In particular, the object $(D \to R' \gets R)$ gives an object of the big crystalline site of $(R/A)_{CRYS}$ (as in \cite[\S III.4]{BerthelotCrisCoh}, where the base $A$ is equipped with the PD-ideal $(p)$ with its unique PD-structure).
-It is easy to see that this object is weakly initial and that the construction carrying the initial surjection $(B_0 \to R)$ to $(D \to R' \gets R) \in (R/A)_{CRYS}$ commutes with coproducts.
-Consequently, if $(D^\bullet \to (R')^\bullet \gets R)$ denotes the Cech nerve of this object, then $R\Gamma_\crys(R/A)$ is computed by the cosimplicial ring $D^\bullet$; here we implicitly use \cite[Proposition III.4.1.4]{BerthelotCrisCoh} to identify crystalline cohomology in the big and small crystalline sites.
-Moreover, as the collection of surjections $(B_0 \to R)$ is sifted, this recipe is indepdent of the choice of $(B_0 \to R)$ up to canonical isomorphism.
+Both the small squares on the right are pushout squares whose horizontal maps are $p$-completely flat, the vertical maps on the small square on the bottom right are PD-thickenings, and both $D_0$ and $D$ are $p$-torsionfree (Lemma~\ref{PDEnvBCbasic}).
+Moreover, for each $n \geq 1$, the rings $D_0/p^n$ and $D/p^n$ identify with the PD-envelopes of $B_0/p^n \to R$ and $B/p^n \to R'$ (compatibly with the standard divided power structure on $(p)$).
+In particular, for each $n \geq 1$, the object $(D/p^n \to R' \gets R)$ gives an object of the big crystalline site $(R/A)_{CRYS}$ as in \cite[\S III.4]{BerthelotCrisCoh}, where the base $A$ is equipped with the PD-ideal $(p)$ with its unique PD-structure.
+As $n$ varies, we obtain a pro-object $\{(D/p^n \to R' \gets R)\}_{n \geq 1}$ of $(R/A)_{CRYS}$.
+It is easy to see that this object is weakly initial (i.e., that each object of $(R/A)_{CRYS}$ receives a map from some term of the pro-object) and that the construction carrying the initial surjection $(B_0 \to R)$ to the pro-object $\{(D/p^n \to R' \gets R)\}_{n \geq 1}$ commutes with coproducts.
+Consequently, the \v{C}ech nerve of this object has the form $\{(D^\bullet/p^n \to (R')^\bullet \gets R)\}_{n \geq 1}$, where $D^\bullet$ is obtained by applying the initial construction $B_0 \mapsto D$ to the \v{C}ech nerve of $A \to B_0$.
+Thus, $R\Gamma_\crys(R/A)$ is computed by the cosimplicial ring $D^\bullet$; here we implicitly use \cite[Proposition III.4.1.4]{BerthelotCrisCoh} to identify crystalline cohomology in the big and small crystalline sites.
+Moreover, as the collection of surjections $(B_0 \to R)$ is sifted, this recipe is independent of the choice of $(B_0 \to R)$ up to canonical isomorphism.